 where \( \Lambda^s_u \) assesses the structural representativeness of node \( u \), while \( \Lambda^l_u \) quantifies the influence propagation of labels.

-where \( \tilde{P}_{u,v} \) is the \( (u,v) \)-th element of the standard Personalized PageRank (PPR) matrix \( \mathbf{\tilde{P}} \), and \( \tau_v \) represents the prior importance score of node \( v \), typically initialized to 1 for all nodes.
-The Structural Prominence Score captures the maximum influence exerted by any node on node \( u \), weighted by its importance.

-As clarified, the PPR matrix used for computing Label Influence Centrality is denoted as \( \mathbf{\tilde{P}}^{(L)} \), and defined as:
+where \( \tilde{P}_{u,v} \) is the \( (u,v) \)-th element of the standard PPR matrix \( \mathbf{\tilde{P}} \), and \( \tau_v \) represents the prior importance score of node \( v \), typically initialized to 1 for all nodes.
+The structural prominence score captures the maximum influence exerted by any node on node \( u \), weighted by its importance.
+As clarified, the PPR matrix used for computing label influence centrality is denoted as \( \mathbf{\tilde{P}}^{(L)} \), and defined as:

 Here, \( \mathcal{V}_L \) denotes the set of labeled nodes, and \( \tilde{P}^{(L)}_{v,u} \) represents the influence of node \( v \) on node \( u \) as captured by \( \mathbf{\tilde{P}}^{(L)} \).
 To accurately capture the influence of labeled nodes, the inclusion of self-loops in \( \mathbf{A'} \) ensures that each labeled node's own label contributes to its \( \Lambda^l_u \).
 Compared to the intuitive approach of directly selecting labeled nodes, the SALC metric \( \Lambda^\text{SALC}_u \) considers both structural representativeness of the nodes and diffusion of label signals, thus avoiding biases caused by isolated labeled nodes.
 It is also capable of selecting unlabeled nodes that still possess rich label signals and structural advantages.
-This improves knowledge quality, enriches the repository, and mitigates the LSD problem.
-After computing the SALC scores for all nodes, we rank the nodes based on their \( \Lambda^\text{SALC}_u \) values and select the top \( K \) nodes, where the default value of \( K \) is \( 1/3 \) of the total number of nodes.
+This improves knowledge quality, enriches the repository, and mitigates the label signal disruption problem.
+After computing the SALC scores, we rank the nodes based on their \( \Lambda^\text{SALC}_u \) values and select the top \( K \) nodes, where the default value of \( K \) is \( 1/3 \) of the total number of nodes.
 Subsequently, for each class \( c \), the local prototype \( \mathbf{H}_c^i \) at each client is computed as the mean feature vector of the selected nodes belonging to class \( c \):